 The Standard takes a risk-based approach to information security, requiring organisations to identify threats to their organisation and select appropriate controls to tackle them.

 Those controls are outlined in Annex A of the Standard.
-There are 114 in total, split into 14 sections (or ‘control sets’).
-Each section focuses on a specific aspect of information security.
+There are 114 in total, divided into 14 different categories, which we have summarised below.

 - 5 Information security policies (2 controls): how policies are written and reviewed.